-The following table presents the carrying value of the Company's debt obligations as of June 30, 2020 and December 31, 2019 (in thousands):
+The following table presents the carrying value of the Company's debt obligations as of September 30, 2020 and December 31, 2019 (in thousands):

-June 30, 2020 December 31, 2019
+September 30, 2020 December 31, 2019

-First Term Loan-18 months of interest-only payments ended in March 2019 followed by 36 equal monthly installments of principal plus interest, maturing March 2022; interest at prime plus 0.25% per annum \$ 8,750 \$ 11,250
+First Term Loan-18 months of interest-only payments ended in March 2019 followed by 36 equal monthly installments of principal plus interest, maturing March 2022; interest at prime plus 0.25% per annum \$ 7,500 \$ 11,250

-Second Term Loan-17 months of interest-only payments ended in March 2019 followed by 42 equal monthly installments of principal plus interest, maturing September 2022; interest at prime plus 0.25% per annum 5,785 7,071
+Second Term Loan-17 months of interest-only payments ended in March 2019 followed by 42 equal monthly installments of principal plus interest, maturing September 2022; interest at prime plus 0.25% per annum 5,142 7,071

-Total debt 14,535 18,321
+Total debt 12,642 18,321

-Less: unamortized debt discount issuance costs (12) (38)
+Less: unamortized debt discount issuance costs (45) (38)

-Balance 14,523 18,283
+Balance 12,597 18,283

-Debt, current (7,594) (7,584)
+Debt, current (7,576) (7,584)

-Debt, noncurrent \$ 6,929 \$ 10,699
+Debt, noncurrent \$ 5,021 \$ 10,699

-Weighted-average interest rate 4.99 % 6.93 %
+Weighted-average interest rate 5.20 % 6.93 %

 Under the Loan Agreement, the aggregate amount of the facility is up to \$49.0 million, consisting of a term loan in the original principal amount of \$15.0 million (the "First Term Loan"), a term loan in the original principal amount of \$9.0 million (the "Second Term Loan" and, together with the First Term Loan, the "Term Loans"), and a revolving line of credit, which permits borrowings of up to \$25.0 million subject to customary conditions.
-Among other things, the Company may only borrow funds under the revolving line of credit if, after giving effect thereto, total borrowings under the line of credit do not exceed a specified percentage of eligible trade and client accounts receivable.
-The Company has granted its lender first-priority liens against substantially all of its assets, as collateral, excluding the Company has also agreed to a negative pledge on its intellectual property.
+In August 2020, the Company entered into an amendment to the Loan Agreement that, among other things, extended the maturity date of the revolving line of credit from September 2020 to September 2022 and eliminated a formula-based restriction that prohibited the Company from borrowing funds under the revolving line of credit in an amount that exceeded a specified percentage of eligible trade and client accounts receivable.
+The Company has granted its lender first-priority liens against substantially all of its assets, as collateral, excluding the Company's intellectual property (but including proceeds therefrom) and the funds and assets held by the Company's subsidiary, Upwork Escrow Inc. The Company has also agreed to a negative pledge on its intellectual property.
 The Loan Agreement also requires that the Company maintain an adjusted quick ratio of 1.75.
 The Loan Agreement also includes a restrictive covenant on dividend payments other than dividends paid solely in common stock.
-The Company was in compliance with its covenants under the Loan Agreement as of June 30, 2020 and December 31, 2019.
+The Company was in compliance with its covenants under the Loan Agreement as of September 30, 2020 and December 31, 2019.